 The Institute of Public Service is an interdisciplinary center offering both undergraduate and graduate studies.
 Academic programs are oriented to the needs of working professionals as well as full-time students.
-Courses are scheduled in the late afternoon, in the evening, and on weekends.
+Most courses are scheduled in the late afternoon, in the evening, and on the weekends.

 The Institute's approach to education includes substantial opportunities for applying new knowledge and skills through case study analysis, practica and internships.
-In addition, the Institute is substantially involved in activities to cultivate professional development in the field of human resources, including conferences, seminars, research and technical assistance.
+In addition, the Institute is involved in activities to cultivate professional development in the fields of public administration and human resources, including conferences, seminars, research and technical assistance.